Master of Arts in Counseling and Pupil Personnel Services Credential in School Counseling (PPSC)

 Certificate of Clearance: A Certificate of Clearance application (including fingerprints) or a copy of a valid short-term permit must be submitted at the time of the intake interview or by the end of the first session of enrollment.
 Students who do not have verification of being issued a certificate of clearance cannot advance in any School Counseling coursework that requires observation or fieldwork in a K-12 setting.
 Anyone with a revoked credential will not be admitted to any credential program until the credential is reinstated by the CTC.

-Basic Skills Requirement: Proof of a passing score on the California Basic Education Skills Test (CBEST) or any of the CTC approved basic skills tests is required for admission to all credential programs prior to enrollment in the second session of coursework.
+Basic Skills Requirement: Proof of an official passing score report on the California Basic Education Skills Test (CBEST) or any of the CTC approved basic skills tests is required for admission to all credential programs prior to enrollment in the second session of coursework.

 Transfer Policy: No more than 12 credits may be transferred into the school counseling program from other graduate institutions upon approval by course transfer request to the Associate Dean.
 Transferred courses must have been awarded a grade of “B” or better and cannot be older than seven years at the completion of the program.
 CSPU 618 Best Practices in Counseling, CSPU 620 Supervision and Mentoring in School Counseling I, and CSPU 621 Supervision and Mentoring in School Counseling II must be taken at Brandman University.